Back to blog

 There’s quite a bit of subjectivity when it comes to deciding if an image is decorative or informative.
 As a general rule, images may be decorative when they are:

-Can’t decide if an image is decorative?
-The W3C’s Web Accessibility Initiative (WAI) recommends pretending to read your web page out loud to someone over the phone.
-If the image doesn’t contain any information and isn’t a link or button, you can treat it as decorative.
+To help you determine if an image is decorative, the W3C’s Web Accessibility Initiative (WAI) recommends pretending to read your web page out loud to someone over the phone.
+If the image doesn’t contain any information and isn’t a link or button, you can consider it decorative.

 1. Don’t Start With “Image of” or “Picture of”